 It is very simple to open an account with Betterment.
 It took me less than ten minutes if that long.
 After signing up for an account, you connect a bank account to your Betterment investing account.
 You can choose the goal that you are investing for and then you pick a time when you want to accomplish that goal.

 You also set your asset allocation between stock and bonds.
-You can see by the screen shot below that I have 100% of my account investing in stocks (I have bond mutual funds with another brokerage firm).
+You can see the screenshot below that I have 100% of my account investing in stocks (I have bond mutual funds with another brokerage firm).

 After you set up your account and your asset allocation, Betterment handles the rest by investing you in their portfolio mix of exchange traded funds (listed above).
 You can even set up automatic investments that transfer certain amounts from your linked bank account into your Betterment account to continue your investing towards your goal.